 I say this all the time, but when the enemy attacks your identity, it’s a sign that he’s trying to steal your purpose.

 I know that you were created with purpose and on purpose.

 Your ability to see yourself the way God sees you is key to being your best self and reaching your highest potential.

-In addition to that, it breeds jealousy.
+In addition to that, comparison breeds jealousy.
 The Comparison Trap is a hindrance to your spiritual development and leads you down a path of sinful thoughts.

 That’s why we’ve gotta deal with this, right here and right now.